 Oily fish, such as the following, are good sources of EPA and DHA:

 It is important to note that some fish contain mercury.
-The Food and Drug Administration (FDA) recommend eating no more than 2–3 servings of low-risk species of fish per week.
+The Food and Drug Administration (FDA) recommend eating no more than

 The body cannot make ALA, so it must come from food.
 Foods that are relatively rich in ALA include: